Curriculum Requirements & Exams

 Luther College works within the semester system.
 Students are allowed to take a maximum of six courses per semester.
 At every grade level, there are certain courses students must pass in order to graduate.
 These courses are known as compulsory courses.
 Other courses, however, are optional.
 Students may choose which ones they wish to take in order to fulfill the requirements for their Grade 12 diploma.
 Each spring students select their courses for the upcoming school year by completing the appropriate form and submitting it to the general office.
 A deposit must accompany the course selection form.
 Classes fill up very quickly on a first come first serve basis.
 Students submitting late requests risk not being admitted or waitlisted for classes.

 If you have questions about our curriculum requirements, our Academic Vice-Principal, Renee Wilkinson, would be happy to speak with you.
 She can be reached by email at email@example.com.

-Baccalaureate and Closing Exercises are held at the end of each school year to present high school diplomas to Grade 12 graduates.
-The formal program also includes the presentation of Grade 12 IB standing, Grade 12 Honour Roll and scholarships.
-A Graduation Tea for students, families, and staff is held in the Student Commons after the ceremony.
-A Graduation Banquet is held the same night and includes speeches and entertainment by students, parents and faculty.
+Baccalaureate and Closing Exercises are held at the end of each school year to present high school diplomas to grade 12 graduates.
+The formal program also includes the presentation of grade 12 IB standing, grade 12 Honour roll and scholarships.
+A graduation reception for students, families and staff is held in the Student Commons after the ceremony.
+The Graduation Banquet is held the same night and includes speeches and entertainment by students, parents and faculty.